TvattBj0rn/oisol/README.md

 The prefix used for this bot is `$`, but the commands are hybrid so `/` also works.

-- `stats tank_name`: this command allow the user to get stats of a specific tank.
+- `fstats tank_name`: this command allow the user to get stats of a specific tank.

 ## Planned features